 - Colonoscopy.
 Talk to your doctor about regular colonoscopies starting around age 50.
 If you have a history of colon cancer in your family, your doctor may recommend you start getting tested earlier (the most common recommendation is starting screenings 10 years prior to the age your first-degree family member was diagnosed).

 Check with your health insurance provider to see which screenings are covered under preventive care and make the time to add checkups to your busy calendar.
-Taking time for yourself—especially for something as un-fun as health tests—is difficult when you have so many other balls in the air; but trust us, your health is important and you deserve to make it a top priority.
+Taking time for yourself—especially for something like health tests—is difficult when you have so many other balls in the air; but your health is important and you deserve to make it a top priority.